bdsowers/cutiequest/README.md

 Made with Unity 2018.3.6f1.

 ## Notes
 Not everything is available here.
 In some cases, I'm using assets I don't have the licenses to share.
 Those are housed elsewhere.
+Here's a list of what I'm using so far that you would need to acquire separately:
+* Synty Polygon MINI Fantasy Characters
+* Synty Adventure Pack
+* InControl2

 All code here is free for you to use according to the MIT license below, but I make no guarantees as to its quality and can in some cases say it's downright terrible. ;)

 ## License
 Copyright 2019, One Method Monkey LLC